AlexCorcoran/ML-Design-Prototype/README.md

 # ML-HCI-Design-Prototype
-Idea for Makers Link and prototype developed during Human Computer Interaction course in summer 2023.
-The project incorporated UI/UX research, problem definition, creation of archtypes, user flows, and following User Design best practices, such as intuitive use and error tolerance.
+The idea for Makers Link and prototype developed during a Human Computer Interaction course in summer 2023.
+The project incorporated UX/UI research, problem definition, creation of archtypes, user flows, and following User Design best practices, such as a focus on intuitive use and error tolerance.
+See the pdf presentation [here](./Corcoran_MakersLink_HCI_Prototype.pdf).